 Building a better world has always been on the shoulders of artists.
 It is not politicians, armies, universities or industry that drive the true purposes of man.
 It is creative thought or art.
-Creative artists are the ones that imagine a better world and then create the future through their imagination.
-Once imagined, they then set out to build it.
+Creative artists are the ones that imagine a better world and then create the future through imagination.
+Once imagined, others then set out to build it.

 THE FUTURE OF ART IS AMAZING, CREATIVE CHILDREN